10 Key Apps For Startups (2026)

 However, it can be quite hard to choose between them — there are a lot of pros and cons to weigh up regarding the quality of their services.

-So, do read our Microsoft 365 vs Google Workspace comparison.
-This explains the core differences between these two productivity suites and also outlines what alternatives to them are available.
+So, do read our Microsoft 365 vs Google Workspace comparison or watch the video version below.
+Both explain the core differences between these two productivity suites and outline what alternatives to them are available.

 2. A graphic design app